 Jameson C. Broggi, Esq. is Steamboat Institute’s 2021-22 Courage in Education Award winner.
 For eight years, Jameson worked tirelessly to get the South Carolina state legislature to pass the Reinforcing College Education on America’s Constitutional Heritage (REACH) Act.
-Signed by Governor Henry McMaster on April 28, 2021, the REACH ACT requires all South Carolina college students to take a three-credit-hour class on the U.S. Constitution, Declaration of Independence, and the Federalist Papers.
+Signed by Governor Henry McMaster on April 28, 2021, the SC REACH ACT requires all South Carolina college students to take a three-credit-hour class on the U.S. Constitution, Declaration of Independence, and the Federalist Papers to graduate.
 Every year, approximately 21 thousand South Carolina college students now take a class on America’s founding documents because of Jameson’s work.

 Jameson is from Beaufort, South Carolina, and is a 2014 graduate of the University of South Carolina where he earned a B.A. in Political Science summa cum laude.
-He commissioned as a Second Lieutenant in the U.S. Marine Corps on April 16, 2021, the day before he married his wife, Marilyn June Broggi.

 He is a United States Marine, currently stationed at Marine Corps Air Stationed Cherry Point, North Carolina.
 He is married to Marilyn June Broggi.